English Graduate Students should contact Dr. Josh Masters, Director of Graduate Studies, for advisement.

 Declaring a Minor

 Perhaps a minor will best serve your career interests.
-A minor in Literature, Creative Writing, Film Studies, American Studies, Africana Studies, or Women's Studies can significantly strengthen your professional skills in a variety of other majors, including business-related majors, computer science, mass communications, foreign languages, history, psychology, sociology/anthropology, pre-law, and criminology.
+A minor in Literature, Creative Writing, Film Studies, or Africana Studies can significantly strengthen your professional skills in a variety of other majors, including business-related majors, computer science, mass communications, foreign languages, history, psychology, sociology/anthropology, pre-law, and criminology.
 Information on these minors can be found in the college catalog and on our website.
-If you want to declare a minor in English, just stop by the department office and they will help you complete the declaration forms.
+If you want to declare a minor in English, just stop by the department office and we will help you complete the declaration forms.

-For more information on the Creative Writing minor, contact Dr. Chad Davidson.
+For more information on the Creative Writing minor, contact Dr. Alison Umminger.

-For more information on the Literature minor, contact Dr. Rebecca Harrison.
+For more information on the Literature minor, contact Dr. Margaret Mitchell.

-For more information on the Film Studies minor, contact Dr. Barbara Brickman.
+For more information on the Film Studies minor, contact Dr. Erin Lee Mock.

-For more information on the Africana Studies minor, contact Prof. Stacy Boyd or Dr. Stephanie Wright (History).
+For more information on the Africana Studies minor, contact Prof. Stacy Boyd.

 NOTE: A minor is not required for the B.A.
 English degree.